-In this course, you will have an opportunity to develop solid skills in multivariable calculus (which will be essential to your success).
-The course is quite demanding and your success will depend heavily on your hard work and ability to solve many practice problems yourself.
-For instance, getting the solutions from your friends (rather than doing them yourself) and cramming for exams are typically not very successful strategies.
+In this course, you will have the opportunity to expand your intuition and understanding of probabilistic ideas and develop solid skills in multivariable calculus (which will be essential to your success).
+The course is demanding and your success will depend heavily on your hard work and ability to solve many practice problems yourself.
+For instance, getting the solutions from your friends (rather than doing the problems yourself), learning the course notes by heart and cramming for exams are typically not very successful strategies.
+Remember that, most of the times, the work you do to get to a solution (including all the mistakes made along the way) is more important than the solution itself: you will learn more from the work and research you do to get to the answer than from copying down a solution found online or in some textbook!